 As the study sponsor, the principal investigator will be responsible for compliance with all laws and regulations applicable to research sponsors, including satisfying local requirements and obtaining all necessary regulatory approvals prior to beginning the study.
-There must be no more than one sponsor for contract negotiations and/or Institutional Review Board (IRB) review.

-The letter of interest (LOI) should include (where appropriate) descriptions of:
+Proposals should include (where appropriate) descriptions of:

-- Clear scientific objectives and endpoints, based on sound scientific hypotheses; - Appropriate, defined, and specific data collection/evaluation methods; - Scalability and sustainability of the program after funding completion; - Generalizability to other settings; and - Feasibility of completion of the project within 18 months, followed by rapid data dissemination, presentation and publication of results.
+- Clear scientific objectives and endpoints, based on sound scientific hypotheses; - Appropriate, defined, and specific data collection/evaluation methods; - Scalability and sustainability of the program after funding completion (when applicable); - Generalizability to other settings; and - Feasibility of completion of the project within 18 months, followed by rapid data dissemination and presentation of results.

+Preference will be given to studies employing existing data sources (eg, real world databases, existing cohorts) rather than the establishment of prospective cohorts.
 Additional consideration will be given to study proposals that also provide insights on how to address potential disparities by gender, race, or ethnicity.